danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 redirect_from:
 ---

-This is a collection of three poems telling a story about infidelity within a family.
+This is a collection of three poems I wrote, telling a story of infidelity within a family.

 *Written with Karol's support.*